weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Note that (III) simply says that a has no largest member: (II) implies two facts which will be used freely:

-Ifpeaand g¢athen p<g.
+Ifpeaand gcathen p<g.
-If r¢ cand r <sthen s¢ a.
+If rc cand r <sthen sc a.

 Step 2 Define "a < f° to mean: a is a proper subset of f.